Sammmy-dev/sammmy-dev/README.md

 #### 🏢 PAXX | 2024
 - Translated **UI designs into functional web components**
 - Performed **CRUD operations** and built scalable RESTful APIs
 - Collaborated on **frontend-backend integration** for smooth user experience

 ---

+  ### 🌟 Soft Skills
+- Quick Learner with a Growth Mindset
+- Problem-Solving & Debugging
+- Team Collaboration & Effective Communication
+- Adaptability to New Tools and Technologies
+- Attention to Detail

+---